- by A. W. Tüting -

 So, once more the careful assumption that - not unlike in the relationship between verbs & nouns, and nouns & adjectives - there isn't any fundamental difference of word class between verbs and adverbs either, albeit, of course, with regard to syntactical function!

 This actually was a whole bunch of maybe pretty annoying grammar stuff, so let us have a break for listening to real spoken Lakota language!
+We can hear & see a great personality acting at an event of quite some importance for the Teton-Dakota and all Native-American people: |

 A historical example of spoken Lakota: